 - Chronic airway obstruction

 Also, tell your doctor about your experience working around silica dust.
-You may not have been aware that you were exposed, but that does not change the fact that your health may have been compromised.
+You may not have been aware that you were exposed, but that does not change the fact that you may be at risk.
 Tell your doctor if you have ever worked in any of the following industries:

 - Granite countertop manufacturing